 When you seek medical care from a physician or hospital, you may be asked to sign an “alternative dispute resolution” agreement.
-These agreements require the patient to waive their right to file a medical malpractice lawsuit in the event of the health care provider’s negligence and instead submit any claim to private arbitration.
+These agreements require the patient to waive their right to file a medical negligence lawsuit in the event of the health care provider’s negligence and instead submit any claim to private arbitration.
 While arbitration may be appropriate in some situations, oftentimes it is a stacked deck against the patient.
-Arbitrators are private lawyers who frequently do business with medical malpractice insurers, and consequently they have a strong economic incentive to rule against patients.
+Arbitrators are private lawyers who frequently do business with medical negligence insurers, and consequently they have a strong economic incentive to rule against patients.

 Florida Courts Void Arbitration Agreements That Violate “Public Policy”